GaloisInc/daedalus/pldi/README.md

 ==============

-One of the big motivating examples for our work has been processing PDF (Seciton 2).
+One of the big motivating examples for our work has been processing PDF (Section 2).
 The source code for our PDF parser is in:

     formats/pdf/new
       - pdf-cos-spec: specification of the COS structure of PDF